rugpanov/simple-static-analyzer/README.md

 Code class has 3 warnings
 [WARNING] Method Code:equals is not start with a question word.
-[WARNING] Method Code:ZERO_CODE not in 'camelCase' [WARNING] Class has more than 250 lines
+[WARNING] Method Code:ZERO_CODE not in 'camelCase' [WARNING] Class Code has more than 250 lines
 ```

 ## Packaging